LAHumphreys/ELf64-Linker/README.md

-Segment Headers:
+Section  Headers:
-An alignment value (int) has been tacked on to the end of the segment header.
+An alignment value (int) has been tacked on to the end of the section header.
 Value is in bytes

 There are now a whole bunch of extra flags.
 Here is the mapping from objdump to LINK:
      P: CONTENTS